The best user interview tools for 2023

 If you’re looking for a great user interview tool, you’d best believe that the ones that facilitate recording are going to be of the highest priority.
 There are dozens of benefits to recording user interviews.

 As you can see, these are just some of the obvious benefits of recording user interviews.
-In fact, I’d go on to say that it’s crucial that you record user interviews as it allows you to come back to them at any moment.
+In fact, I’d go as far as to say that it’s crucial that you record user interviews as it allows you to come back to them at any moment.

 While some meeting recorders record only the audio, I’d suggest using one that records video too so that you can read the body language of the participant and monitor their facial expressions to understand the deeper subconscious workings as well as what they say.